irfanf16/development_custimoo_builder_v2/docs/ICONS.md

 ### Naming and usage (Streamline → Vue components)

 - Components are auto‑generated with the pattern: `i-{collection}-{file-name-without-.svg}`
 - File names are normalized to kebab‑case.
+We removed the `--Streamline-Flex` suffix from all files to avoid inconsistencies.
 Examples:
-  - `src/icons/streamline/flex-line/Paint-Palette--Streamline-Flex.svg` → `<i-flex-line-paint-palette--streamline-flex />`
+  - `src/icons/streamline/flex-line/Paint-Palette.svg` → `<i-flex-line-paint-palette />`
-  - `src/icons/streamline/flex-line/Landscape1--Streamline-Flex.svg` → `<i-flex-line-landscape1--streamline-flex />`
+  - `src/icons/streamline/flex-line/Landscape1.svg` → `<i-flex-line-landscape1 />`
-  - `src/icons/streamline/flex-duo/Football--Streamline-Flex.svg` → `<i-flex-duo-football--streamline-flex />`
+  - `src/icons/streamline/flex-duo/Football.svg` → `<i-flex-duo-football />`

 ### Coloring and sizing